Welcome to Prestwood Nature

 Prestwood Nature Blog

-In line with most other organisations, Prestwood Nature has regretfully decided to cancel all work parties, talks and walks until the end of August.
-We will review the situation during the summer and decide whether the events later in the year will be able to go ahead.
+Prestwood Nature has cancelled all work parties, talks and walks until the end of August.
+We will review the situation during the summer and decide whether the events later in the year can ahead.
 Please keep looking at this web site for more information.

 While we have to stay at home or just take walks close to our houses, we have set up a blog where our members can share pictures and observations on the natural world around them.